 - no collector or vendor shall carry any collecting box, receptacle or tray which does not bear displayed prominently thereon the name of the fund for which the collection or sale is being made

-Do I need permission for a sponsored event, eg a charity walk?
+Permission for a sponsored event, such as a charity walk